bsweaty/global-script-viewer/README.md

 ##All of the Javascript on your page, *simplified*.

+### It's the ultimate plugin for viewing and breaking down the JavaScript on your website.

 ### Why should I use this script viewer?

 * Overview of the status of JS on every page.